jupyterhub/zero-to-jupyterhub-k8s/doc/source/create-k8s-cluster.rst

 AWS does not have native support for Kubernetes, however there are many organizations that have put together their own solutions and guides for setting up Kubernetes on AWS.

-We like the `Heptio guide`_, and recommend using this for setting up your stack.
+We like the `Heptio guide`_, and recommend using this for setting up your cluster for clusters that span short periods of time (a week long workshop, for example).
+However, if you are setting up a cluster that would need to run for much longer, we recommend you use [kops](https://kubernetes.io/docs/getting-started-guides/kops/).
+It is a bit more complex, but provides features (such as log collection & cluster upgrades) that are necessary to run a longer term cluster.

 .. note::